 I am a historian of science and technology.
-My research interests include hunger, nutrition, soil and plant science, political economy, the human sciences, feminist theory, architecture, Modern Europe, technopolitics and technoscientific utopias.
+My research interests include hunger, nutrition, soil and plant science, political economy, the human sciences, feminist theory and technopolitics.

 My book, Vital Minimum: Need, Science and Politics in Modern France, traces the history of the concept of the "vital minimum"--the living wage, a measure of physical and social needs.
 In the book I am concerned with intersections between technologies of measurement, such as calorimeters and social surveys, and technologies of wages and welfare, such as minimum wages, poor aid, and welfare programs.
 How we define and measure needs tells us about the social authority of nature and the physical nature of inequality.